toblum/McLighting/README.md

 Update 17.02.2018:
 User @debsahu contributed code for integration with homeassistant.
 It's currently in a separate branch (https://github.com/toblum/McLighting/tree/feature/ha_integration).
 If you're using Homeassistant, please try it out and give feedback.
-User @FabLab-Luenen created a version of McLighting (https://github.com/FabLab-Luenen/McLighting) for 6812 and other RGBW strips.
+User @FabLab-Luenn created a version of McLighting (https://github.com/FabLab-Luenen/McLighting) for 6812 and other RGBW strips.
 Give it a try, if you own such strips.
 A thank you goes to all contributors.

 Update 12. / 15.02.2018: